leonp84/code-institute-project-4/README.md

 ## Create New Tasks

-The heart of any Kanban tool is the creating and tracking of tasks, and TaskFlow has provided users with a simple task creation tool where tasks can be named, described and prioritized (indicated with a colour coding system).
+The heart of any Kanban tool is the creating and tracking of tasks, and TaskFlow has provides users with a simple task creation tool where tasks can be named, described and prioritized (indicated with a colour coding system).
 During this process subtasks and task labels can also be added.

 ![Create New Tasks](static/assets/images/readme-images/add-new-task.webp)